GuruCharan94/gurucharan94.github.io/_posts/2020-04-13-basic-language-concepts-of-go.md

 excerpt: "This blog post contains the basic concepts and building blocks of the GO language such as Packages, DataTypes, Constants, Variables and Functions."
 ---

-This is part 2 of a [multi-part series of blog posts on learning Go](https://www.gurucharan.in/get-set-go/).
+This is part 2 of a [multi-part series of blog posts on learning Go](https://www.gurucharan.in/lets-go/).

-This blog post contains the basics of the GO language that is available on the official Go language tour and covers Packages, DataTypes, Constants, Variables and Functions.
+This blog post covers the basic concepts of the GO language and covers Packages, DataTypes, Constants, Variables and Functions.

 ## Package